wongstein/ML-http-redis-celery/README.md

 ```

 # Running Tests
-If you are in the dev folder, you can run:
+If you are in the ml_api folder, you can run:
 ``` python -m unittest discover ```